JaneliaSciComp/SAM_service/README.md

 ```
 sudo apt-get install nginx
-sudo cp nginx.conf /etc/nginx/sites-enabled/sam_service
+sudo cp ./systemd/nginx.conf /etc/nginx/sites-enabled/sam_service
 sudo rm /etc/nginx/sites-enabled/default
 sudo systemctl enable nginx
 sudo systemctl start nginx
 ```

-3. Connect to the service in your browser: `https://your-service.com/`
+3. Connect to the service in your browser at `https://your-server-name`
-    - If you are running the service locally, `http://localhost:8000`

 ### Docker Compose

 Note: this has been prototyped but is not yet used in any deployment.

 To run this service using Docker, you must first [configure Docker to work with GPUs](https://saturncloud.io/blog/how-to-use-gpu-from-a-docker-container-a-guide-for-data-scientists-and-software-engineers/).
 Also, you must use a recent version of docker-compose which has GPU support.
 The 2.24.5 version is known to work.
 The following command can be used to test whether Docker is set up correctly: